-In June 2017, the Company announced that it had acquired (the "Newmont Acquisition") from Newmont Corporation ("Newmont") all of Newmont's participating interest in the Fort à la Corne joint venture (the "FalC JV"), resulting in the Company owning 100% of the Fort à la Corne mineral properties (including the Project), and concurrently entered into an Option to Joint Venture Agreement (the "Option Agreement") with Rio Tinto Exploration Canada Inc. ("RTEC"), a wholly-owned subsidiary of Rio Tinto, pursuant to which the Company granted to RTEC an option to earn up to a 60% interest in the Company's Fort à la Corne mineral properties (including the Project) on the terms and conditions contained in the Option Agreement (see News Release dated June 23, 2017).
-Immediately after the closing of the Newmont Acquisition and issuance of common shares, Newmont held approximately 19.9% (16.5% at June 30, 2020) of the Company's common shares issued and outstanding on a non-diluted basis.
+In June 2017, the Company announced that it had acquired (the "Newmont Acquisition") from Newmont Corporation ("Newmont") all of Newmont's participating interest in the Fort à la Corne joint venture (the "FalC JV"), resulting in the Company owning 100% of the Fort à la Corne mineral properties (including the Project), and concurrently entered into an Option to Joint Venture Agreement (the "Option Agreement") with Rio Tinto Exploration Canada Inc. ("Rio Tinto Canada"), a wholly-owned subsidiary of Rio Tinto, pursuant to which the Company granted to Rio Tinto Canada an option to earn up to a 60% interest in the Company's Fort à la Corne mineral properties (including the Project) on the terms and conditions contained in the Option Agreement (see News Release dated June 23, 2017).
+Immediately after the closing of the Newmont Acquisition and issuance of common shares, Newmont held approximately 19.9% (16.3% at September 30, 2020) of the Company's common shares issued and outstanding on a non-diluted basis.

-In November 2019, Star Diamond received notice from RTEC advising that RTEC was purporting to exercise all four of its options under the Option Agreement (see News Release dated November 15, 2019).
-In February 2020, the Company notified RTEC that its purported exercise of its four options under the Option Agreement did not comply with the terms of the Option Agreement (see News Release dated February 18, 2020).
-In March 2020, the Company announced that it had commenced legal proceedings in the Court of Queen's Bench for Saskatchewan against RTEC in relation to RTEC's purported exercise of its options under the Option Agreement (see News Release dated March 5, 2020).
-An injunction application brought by the Company against RTEC as part of these legal proceedings was heard by the Court of Queen's Bench for Saskatchewan on June 29 and 30, 2020 (see News Release dated June 2, 2020).
-The Company is awaiting the Court's decision on the injunction application.
-The injunction application seeks, among other things, to restrain RTEC, pending the satisfaction of certain conditions, from calling any meeting of the management committee under the joint venture agreement between Star Diamond and RTEC that would have come into effect if RTEC had validly exercised its four options in November 2019.
-RTEC has agreed that, until the Court has rendered a decision on the injunction application, RTEC will not seek to call any meeting of such management committee.
+In November 2019, Star Diamond received notice from Rio Tinto Canada advising that Rio Tinto Canada was purporting to exercise all four of its options under the Option Agreement (see News Release dated November 15, 2019).
+In February 2020, the Company notified Rio Tinto Canada that its purported exercise of its four options under the Option Agreement did not comply with the terms of the Option Agreement (see News Release dated February 18, 2020).
+In March 2020, the Company announced that it had commenced legal proceedings in the Court of Queen's Bench for Saskatchewan against Rio Tinto Canada (the "Legal Proceedings") in relation to Rio Tinto Canada's purported exercise of its options under the Option Agreement (see News Release dated March 5, 2020).